GAMBLE ON LOVE

 In 2013, Laird founded the National BiggerThanThat!™ Movement as a platform for bullying prevention and youth empowerment and a way to give back to communities across the country.
 His philanthropic tour has impacted over 300,000 Canadian youth to date.

-In August 2014, Laird signed a Nashville publishing and artist development deal with Studio Gold Music, Inc. and consequently released his latest 13 track album, titled, "Bigger Than That".
+In August 2014, Laird signed a Nashville publishing and artist development deal with Studio Gold Music, Inc. and consequently released his latest 13 track album, titled, "Bigger Than That", as well as popular summer single, "Summertime Girl", co-written by Laird, Zach Abend and Patricia Conroy.

 In September 2016, Laird released “Wear Me Out”, which was written by Laird and Grammy winner, Joe West, and Mike Todd.
 It was also produced by Laird himself, topping the charts at #81.

-On May 17, 2017, Laird is expected to release his latest work, "Gamble On Love", which was written by Laird, and fellow hit songwriters Jeff Cohen (The Spin Doctors, Big & Rich, The Band Perry), and Zach Abend (Meghan Patrick, Jess Moskaluke).
+On May 17, 2017, Laird released, "Gamble On Love", which was written by Laird, and fellow hit songwriters Jeff Cohen (The Spin Doctors, Big & Rich, The Band Perry), and Zach Abend (Meghan Patrick, Jess Moskaluke).

 Laird is most commonly described as the Ed Sheeran of country music, with a big Keith Urban flare.
 His stage presence is sure to captivate you by incorporating his unique blend of original and classic songs, storytelling, and musicianship which makes for a truly mesmerizing experience that will only leave you wanting more and more.